AdobeDocs/experience-manager-release-information.en/help/documentation-updates.md

   <tr>
    <td>25 Feb 2020</td>
    <td>Role Based Permissions</td>
    <td>Cloud Manager has pre-configured roles with appropriate permissions.
-Each of the roles have specific permissions, preconfigured tasks, or permissions, associated with each role. <a disablelinktracking="false" href="https://docs.adobe.com/content/help/en/experience-manager-cloud-service/onboarding/what-is-required/role-based-permissions.html">Role Based Permissions page</a> lists the functions available and the roles who can execute the function.<br /> </td>
+Each of the roles have specific permissions, preconfigured tasks, or permissions, associated with each role. <a href="https://docs.adobe.com/content/help/en/experience-manager-cloud-service/onboarding/what-is-required/role-based-permissions.html">Role Based Permissions page</a> lists the functions available and the roles who can execute the function.<br /> </td>
   </tr>
   <tr>
    <td>15 Feb 2020</td>
    <td>Dispatcher in the Cloud</td>
-   <td>The <a disablelinktracking="false" href="https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/dispatcher/overview.html#dispatcher-cdn">Dispatcher and CDN</a> and <a disablelinktracking="false" href="https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/dispatcher/overview.html#explicit-invalidation">Explicit Dispatcher cache invalidation</a> sections were updated to clarify the options available and how they work.<br /> </td>
+   <td>The <a href="https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/dispatcher/overview.html#dispatcher-cdn">Dispatcher and CDN</a> and <a href="https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/dispatcher/overview.html#explicit-invalidation">Explicit Dispatcher cache invalidation</a> sections were updated to clarify the options available and how they work.<br /> </td>
   </tr>
  </tbody>
 </table>